"Small, steady changes. Growth. Lifelong joy."

 I chose FSU for graduate education after my prospective visit because of the way the people in the sociology department made me feel welcomed.
-I also had a generous offer in the offer letter I received which I thought was competitive and showed that FSU is serious about recruiting top talent.
+I also had a generous funding offer in the offer letter I received, which I thought was competitive and showed that FSU is serious about recruiting top talent.

 Motivation to pursue a graduate degree

 I was motivated to pursue a doctoral degree in the field of sociology because of the impact that sociological research has on changing our society for the better.
-I wanted to become an expert in the skill set necessary to track social patterns which enables sociologists and other social scientists to create the interventions necessary to enact change.
+I wanted to become an expert in the skill set necessary to track social patterns, which enables sociologists and other social scientists to create the interventions necessary to enact change.

 Importance of research and work

 I research race and gender disparities in society.
 One of my projects will be focusing on racial/ethnic and gender disparities in tracking student success outcomes of individuals attending institutions of higher education.
 This work is important because generally when we think about the students who utilize student success centers, we expect results in terms of success in the university/college setting and success in obtaining a viable career upon graduation.
-However, this is not always the case and some groups achieve success at different rates than other groups.
-This calls to mind important factors to pay attention to in how we are measuring and gathering data on student success as well as who we identify as benefitting from utilizing student success centers.
+However, this outcome is not always the case, and some groups achieve success at different rates than other groups.
+This situation calls to mind important factors to pay attention to in how we are measuring and gathering data on student success as well as who we identify as benefiting from utilizing student success centers.

 Accomplishments during graduate career